CSMancapa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-echo A script that displays a confused smiley
+echo Display contents of a file